woonsocket/bqbl/docs/rules.md

     * Your team works out Kurt Warner: **20 points**

     * These points may also be awarded for Brett Favre, etc.

+* Team starts a QB who was not on any NFL 53-man roster on opening day: **35 points** per QB, awarded only for the first time the QB starts for that team

 * Trump